-Lastly, automation creates standardized, configurable workflows at an enterprise level—which drives contract and process quality.
-When your digital infrastructure is structured to efficiently deal with non-standard contracts or process changes, there's no operational curveball that might throw your organization off balance or slow down the agreement process.
+Lastly, automation creates standardised, configurable workflows at an enterprise level—which drives contract and process quality.
+When your digital infrastructure is structured to efficiently deal with non-standard contracts or process changes, there's no operational curveball that might throw your organisation off balance or slow down the agreement process.
 Faster contracts means faster revenue, better customer interactions, and across-the-board reduction in wasted time and resources.

 4. The increasing role of artificial intelligence in contract analytics

-Artificial Intelligence (AI) is a trendy enough word on its own, but business professionals often don’t recognize the practical implications of an AI-assisted contract management process.
+Artificial Intelligence (AI) is a trendy enough word on its own, but business professionals often don’t recognise the practical implications of an AI-assisted contract management process.

 5. Greater urgency and awareness for data privacy

-There is greater urgency surrounding data privacy than ever before.
-The California Consumer Privacy Act (CCPA) was enacted on January 1, 2020, the EU’s General Data Protection Regulation (GDPR) is well established and a series of data privacy laws are still emerging.
+There is greater urgency surrounding data privacy than ever before - with General Data Protection Regulation (GDPR) now being well established in UK and Europe, The California Consumer Privacy Act (CCPA) which was enacted on January 1, 2020, and a series of data privacy laws are still emerging.

-But with inconsistent standards across borders and an increasing number of cyber attacks each year, organizations must recognize that the benefits of data privacy extend beyond the regulatory environment.
-Organizations need a simple way to stay on top of emerging (broad or regional) trends, so it’s easy to quickly adapt or make changes to existing policies.
+But with inconsistent standards across borders and an increasing number of cyber attacks each year, organisations must recognise that the benefits of data privacy extend beyond the regulatory environment.
+Organisations need a simple way to stay on top of emerging (broad or regional) trends, so it’s easy to quickly adapt or make changes to existing policies.

 6. Climate-aware contracting is on every globally conscious business’ radar